Rebranding universities and changing the way they market.Market Study

 Colleges and universities must consider their brand in the business of education.
 A that includes its sports teams, for better or worse.

-Keep in mind that rebranding universities and colleges does not mean changing a just color palette, logo or mascot.
+Keep in mind that rebranding universities and colleges does not mean changing a just color palette, logo, or mascot.

 Those might pass for r branding but they are just tactics.

 Ask a few questions.
-Answer them with hard truth.
+Answer them with a hard truth.
 Forget for just o minute all the bullshit.